Our Vision

 Premises

-CPR as Survival Platforms – One myth of neoliberalism is of the strong, independent actor who survives on her own wits and strength.
-Rarely, though, does one survive without the help and support of others.
-Communities may be the primary mechanism of survival during collapse and after.
-As critical resources disappear, as corporate-governmental power continues to be a threat to both freedoms and protections, as global climate change continues to exacerbate resource wars and social chaos, only those embedded in strong communities will survive.
-Redoubts and bomb shelters provide temporary safety, but are likely targets for desperate survivors.
+Communities are a primary mechanism of survival during Collapse and in the times beyond.
+As critical resources disappear, as corporate-governmental power grows as a threat to both freedoms and protections, as global climate change continues to exacerbate resource wars and social chaos, only those embedded in strong Communities will survive.
+Redoubts and bomb shelters provide temporary safety and a false sense of hope for the future, and are high visibility targets for desperate survivors.

 Our work is made possible through elbow grease, precious spare time, dedication, your participation and last, but not least, your contributions.
 Thank you to all of our students and teachers!
 Your support means the world to us.